 Our product is designed for use for automotive bodies, windshields, leather, and other metal or glass surfaces.
 It mainly fills the imperfections and valleys that are found in clear coatings or other surface areas, increases the hardness of surfaces, and makes the surface exceptionally smooth.
 It does not come with a lifetime warranty, but Armor Shield IX is the only DIY nano coating that has an expected longevity guarantee.

 When it cures, it provides a crystal layer of protection that can play a role in dust prevention, scratch-resistance and provide strong hydrophobic properties – meaning it repels water.
-Unlike carnauba wax, it can last up to 3+ years.
+Unlike carnauba wax, it can last 2 to 5 years.
 It can be applied by yourself, a detailer, or with your buddies.
 It also does not need to be reapplied after car washes, provides superior scratch resistance, and reduces water spotting.

 How to Handle Exposure to Ceramic Coatings